pavlomykytyuk/terraform-aks-acr-springboot/README.md

    }

-6. Run command for getting connection string for storing terraform state file and put value into terraform provider block located /infra/terraform/provider.tf.
+6. Obtain connection string for storing access_key value and put value into terraform provider block located /infra/terraform/provider.tf.
 IMPORTANT!
 This approach using Service Principal is not used in the production environment.

       ```